Robertson Bay: Cape Barrow

 The high, northern point of Flat Island, marking the west side of the entrance to Robertson Bay.

 Capt.
-James Ross, in January 1840, applied this name to a cape of the mainland, honoring Sir John Barrow, founder of the Royal Geographic Society, 1830, and Secretary of the Admiralty, 1807-45.
+James Ross, in January 1840, applied this name to a cape of the mainland, honouring Sir John Barrow, founder of the Royal Geographical Society, 1830, and Secretary of the Admiralty, 1807-45.

 The feature was mapped as a point on Flat Island by the British Antarctic Expedition, 1910-13, led by Scott.